What we’re about

 Ayn Rand’s answer is: Everyone.

-In her novels "The Fountainhead" and "Atlas Shrugged", the characters and events demonstrate the crucial importance of philosophy in man’s life.
-All of Rand's characters demonstrate the consequences of accepting and acting on various philosophic premises, whether held consciously and explicitly or accepted unconsciously.
+In her novels "The Fountainhead" and "Atlas Shrugged", Ayn Rand dramatically illustrates the crucial importance of philosophy in man’s life.
+Her characters demonstrate the consequences of accepting and acting on various philosophic premises, whether held consciously and explicitly or accepted unconsciously.
 Her heroes portray an ideal vision of man's life as it could be and ought to be.

-To create these heroic characters in the face of two and a half thousand years of western civilization’s philosophic errors, she developed a radical new philosophy that she called Objectivism.
+To create these heroic characters in the face of over two thousand years of western civilization’s philosophic errors, she developed a radical new philosophy that she called Objectivism.
 In the years following the publication of "Atlas Shrugged", Rand created an extensive body of non-fiction writings to more explicitly develop this philosophy.

 Objectivism is a comprehensive, consistent, integrated philosophic system that serves as a guide to living and flourishing on Earth.
 It is based on the existence of objective reality independent of consciousness, recognizes reason as man's only means of cognition, and advocates egoism, individual rights, and capitalism.